 - Holonomy and Gauss-Bonnet (II).

-For the midterm, you’re going to read and report on one of the following papers.
+Students in 6250 have to complete a final paper as well as attend the final exam.
 The idea of reading a paper is that you want to work through the argument and fill in any missing pieces or any parts that seem unclear to you.
 This can require outside reading, consulting Wikipedia, working through examples, and talking with me and your other classmates.
 When you actually write things up, you must do so alone, and use only your own handwritten notes from your conversations with other students.
 (It’s very easy to tell when you haven’t done this; if there is significant text overlap between student papers, this will be an academic honesty problem.)
 I think your writeup should be 5-10 pages long; if it seems like it’s going to be much longer or shorter, please come see me.

 - An Inequality for Closed Space Curves.
 G.D.
 Chakerian, 1962.